 Our mental health resources are written by psychiatrists and include guidance on self-care and treatment options.
 Each resource also includes a list of organisations and services that can provide more direct support.

-Please also see this blog post by Dr Mani Krishnan that we published last year: A psychiatrist’s guide to overcoming loneliness and protecting our mental wellbeing this Christmas.
+Please also see this blog post by Dr Mani Krishnan that we published in 2021: A psychiatrist’s guide to overcoming loneliness and protecting our mental wellbeing this Christmas.

 If you’re feeling desperate, it’s important to let someone know how you feel.
 If possible, speak to friends or to a family member or carer.
 Alternatively, you can contact one of the free helplines below for support:

 - Samaritans: 116 123 (24/7) or via email: firstname.lastname@example.org

 - Saneline: 0300 304 7000 (4.30pm to 10.30pm every day)